donaldboulton/minimal-mistakes/my_collections/_posts/2018-02-22-post-Letter-Avatar.md

 ## Letter Avatar

-How to easily create letter avatars for your comments in Minimal Mistakes.
+How to easily create Letter Avatars for your comments in Minimal Mistakes.
 This coversion is a work in progress as I am just learning liquid.

 ### Gihub code By Lee Crossly

 Gihub Gist, by [Lee Crossly](https://gist.github.com/leecrossley/6027780)

-Avatar Generator from - A name (first name and surname) is input and a canvas element is output using the initials from the name and a background colour (based on the first name & surname first letter).
+Avatar Generator from - Commenter name as - (first name and surname) as input and a canvas element as output using the initials from the name and a background colour (based on the first name & surname first letter).

 The background colours are from from [Flat Ui Colors](http://flatuicolors.com/) Now with retina support.